 Fixed Input Structure

-An industry will always produce the same mix of commodities regardless of the level of production.
-In other words, an industry will not increase the output of one product without proportionately increasing the output of all its other products.
-Industry by-product coefficients are constant.
+As a requirement of the Industry technology assumption, Industry byproduct coefficients are constant.
+An Industry will always produce the same mix of Commodities regardless of the level of production.
+In other words, an Industry will not increase the Output of one product without proportionately increasing the Output of all its other products.

 The Model is Static